africanproofs/apregister/docs/index.md

 ## What you'll need

-- A wallet with FLR (or C2FLR for testnet).
-Registration costs ~$0.01.
+- A wallet with C2FLR for testnet (free from the [Coston2 faucet](https://faucet.flare.network/coston2)) — registration costs ~$0.01 on mainnet.
 - One JSON file you can host at a public URL.
 - 5 minutes.

 ## Pick a path

-**[Register via the portal](https://register.proofs.africa/new)** — most participants.
+**[Register via the portal](https://registerc2.proofs.africa/new)** — most participants.
 Connect your wallet, fill the form, sign.
 Autofills from existing FTSO catalog data when available.

 **[Register via CLI](./register.md)** — power users, scripted deploys.
 One `cast send`.

 Both paths target the same contract.

+> **Currently on Coston2 testnet.** Flare mainnet deployment is pending.
+The portal at `registerc2.proofs.africa` lets you try the full flow risk-free.
+The `register.proofs.africa` domain will replace it at mainnet flip.

 ## Networks